FastyBird/ns-panel-connector/docs/Naming-Convention.md

 A third-party device in the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem refers to an entity that represents virtual device which is mapped to other device connected to [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) and allow you to be controlled via **Sonoff NS Panel** interface.

+## Channel

+A channel in the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem refers to a entity which is mapping devices capabilities of connected sub-devices or third-party devices like button, relay state, light state.

+## Property

+A property in the [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) ecosystem refers to a entity which is holding configuration values or device actual state of a device.
+Connector, Device and Channel entity has own Property entities.

+### Connector Property

+Connector related properties are used to store configuration like `communication mode`.
+This configuration values are used to connect to **Sonoff NS Panel** devices.

+### Device Property

+Device related properties are used to store configuration like `ip address`, `communication port` or to store basic device information like `hardware model`, `manufacturer` or `access credential`.
+Some of them have to be configured to be able to use this connector or to communicate with device.
+In case some of the mandatory property is missing, connector will log and error.

+### Channel Property

+Channel related properties are used for mapping devices capabilities protocols which are properties for storing device actual state.
+It could be a switch `state` or a light `brightness`.
+These values are read from device and stored in system.

 ## Device Capability

 A capability is an entity that refers to a specific functionality or feature that a device provides.
 For example,